 I have been reading through Colossians and, as frequently happens, a passage jumped out at me and captured my interest.

-This was apparently a quite an unexpected turn of events for these powers and authorities and they were left in a state of humiliation.
-You can picture them celebrating Jesus death and their victory over him, when defeat is snatched from the jaws of victory; their victory cheers turning into wails of anguish.
+This was apparently quite an unexpected turn of events for these powers and authorities and they were left in a state of humiliation.
+You can picture them celebrating Jesus’ death and their victory over him when defeat is snatched from the jaws of victory.
+Their victory cheers turned into wails of anguish.
 God has taken their crowning moment, the cross, and turned it into triumph over them.